BU-Spark/spark-symbiota-ml/docs/lab-notebook.md

 **Best result: 85.3%** (Opus 4.8).
 Nothing reached 92%.

 ## 2.4 Hallucination rate

+> **The invented column is superseded by 4.6.** It counted a capitalised species
+> epithet as fabricated.
+Corrected: Sonnet 5 is 0.8%, not 1.3%.

 **Question.** Accuracy says whether an answer is wrong.
 It does not say whether the model misread the label or invented something.
 Which models fabricate?